Patoyo Kitesurfing Eco Nature Camp

 Home » Palawan » Patoyo Kitesurfing Eco Nature Camp

 This place was another beautiful chapter in my life.
-I was traveling through Asia and in Malaysia I first developed a craving to develop a resort on a paradise beach somewhere.
+I was traveling through Asia and in Malaysia I became consumed with a craving to develop a resort on a paradise beach somewhere.

 I surfed the islands, then on to Indonesia, and eventually to the Philippines, where I stumbled on this beautiful island.
 Where there is a will, the way will be provided for you.